-CocoaPods is the dependency manager for Objective-C projects.
-It has thousands of libraries and can help you scale your projects elegantly.
+CocoaPods is a dependency manager for Swift and Objective-C Cocoa projects.
+It has over 97 thousand libraries and is used in over 3 million apps.
+CocoaPods can help you scale your projects elegantly.

 sudo when installing